-For Proposal Three, the affirmative vote of a majority of the votes properly cast is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+For Proposal Three, the affirmative vote of a majority of the votes properly cast is required to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Abstentions and broker non-votes, if any, will have no effect on the outcome of the vote on Proposal Three.

-For Proposal Four, the affirmative vote of a majority of the votes properly cast is required for approval of an amendment to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan (the "2022 Plan") to increase the aggregate number of shares of common stock authorized for issuance under the 2022 Plan by 6,250,000 shares (the "Amendment").
+For Proposal Four, the affirmative vote of a majority of the votes properly cast is required for approval of an amendment to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan, as amended (the "2022 Plan") to increase the aggregate number of shares of common stock authorized for issuance under the 2022 Plan by 6,250,000 shares (the "2022 Plan Amendment").
+Abstentions and broker non-votes, if any, will have no effect on the outcome of the vote on Proposal Four.